Pedro Damiano

-In this book Damiano suggested chess was invented by Xerxes, which would be the reason why it was known in Portuguese as xadrez and in Spanish as ajedrez.
-In fact, these words come from Sanskrit caturaṅga via Arabic šaṭranj.
+In this book Damiano suggested chess was invented by Xerxes, which would be why it was known in Portuguese as xadrez and in Spanish as ajedrez.
+In fact, these words come from Sanskrit chaturaṅga via Persian and Arabic šaṭranj.

 The well-known chess aphorism "If you see a good move, try to find a better one", sometimes misattributed to Lasker and other writers, can be found in Damiano's book; similar sentiments were expressed by al-Suli regarding shatranj, the Persian precursor to chess.

+According to the historian José Antonio Garzón, Damiano was a pseudonym, and his book was written by Francesc Vicent.

 Chess openings

 In his opening analysis, Damiano suggested that after 1.e4 e5 2.Nf3 the reply 2...Nc6 is best and 2...d6 (now called the Philidor Defence) is not as good.
 He rightly condemned 2...f6 as clearly inferior, noting that White can play 3.Nxe5 with advantage; however, the opening later came to be known as the Damiano Defence.
 He stated that 1.e4 and 1.d4 are the only good first moves and that 1.e4 is better.
 He examined the Giuoco Piano, Petrov's Defence, and the Queen's Gambit Accepted.